beetrootpaul/dart-07/README.md

 Destroy enemies along the way to increase your score, grab power-ups left by them and survive a boss fight in order to complete a mission.

-### HUD

-In your HUD you see:

-- left-top: **mission progression** (the higher the ship's icon is placed, the close to the boss you are)
-- right-top: **your score**, which you gain by destroying enemies and grabbing power-ups in case they cannot bring any improvement
-- left-bottom: **hearts left**; you die when all hearts are gone
-- right-bottom: **shockwave charges left**; you can trigger a shockwave if you have at least 1 charge left
-- top-middle, during boss fight: **boss' health** (yes, you are supposed to bring it down to zero 😉)

 ### Power-ups

 There are 4 types of power-ups you can grab, each of them either makes your life easier or, if cannot improve further,